 During the upcoming E-commerce Berlin Expo, you are going to talk about valuable currency online.
 What do you mean by that?

 We’re all worried about making the wrong decision when it comes to unfamiliar territory.
 91% of 18-34-year-olds trust online reviews just as much as they do personal recommendations.* When a consumer is searching for something, it’s usually the first impression that counts –something that takes just 3 seconds.
 This short amount of time is what you have to work with to win them over, so the faster you can gain the trust of an Internet user, the more clicks you’ll get.
 That’s why “trust” elements like seals of approval or quality are worth their weight in gold.
 We’ve identified the feedback of satisfied customers as a new form of online currency since their voices are what wins over new customers.
 The brand that stands out in the right place at the right time will earn more clicks and thus significantly increase their sales figures.
+They can use product feedback software for product feedback.

 What challenges is ProvenExpert going to face in 2020?